RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 cost of 0.2.

 a.
 For all countries, compute the countries' average cost immediately above and below it and subtract that from the chosen country’s average cost.
-Store your findings in a new separate column.
+Store your findings in a new separate column called Average Cost.

 b.
 Use conditional formatting to help visually pick out the outliers.

 c.
-Sort the data by selecting the column containing one of the Costs, clicking on the Data Tab and select the Sort sheet by Cost-Average
+Sort the data by selecting the average cost column containing the average costs, clicking on the Data Tab and select the Sort sheet by A -> Z.